페이지 이동경로

 Image is a message component included in content.
 To exclude the image area from the message, delete all images by clicking [Delete].

-• Ratio: If you set the Image size, select Ratio to 'Center Crop' or 'Not used'.
+Ratio If you set the Image size, select [Center Crop].
 You cannot check the image ratio in the Preview pane even though you set the ratio.
 To check the ratio, send a test message to see how it actually looks.
-The ratio doesn't apply the images if you attach more than two images.
+The ratio doesn't apply to images if you attach more than two images.

 Profile